8 Best Hairstyles for Thin Hair

 You're in luck: Thinning hair doesn't have to derail your plans for a style swap.
 Here's how to transform thin hair with the most flattering hairstyles and styling tips.
-Plus, find out what you can do to combat thinning hair ASAP.
+Plus, find out what you can do to get thicker looking hair.

 Thin Hair Helpers

 Figuring out the right hairstyles for thin or fine hair is slightly tricky but not impossible!
 Rather than fighting against the unique needs of thin hair, work with them.

 - First, nix the frustration.
 Some degree of thinning hair and hair loss is common, especially as we age.
 According to the American Academy of Dermatology, 80 million people in the U.S. experience hereditary hair loss.

 - Next, minimize stress.
 From the skin to the scalp, where healthy hair growth begins, to strands, stress can exacerbate hair thinning issues.

 - Then, discover the "mane" formula.
 Finding flattering hairstyles for thin hair, along with using the correct products, can help make it appear more voluminous, increasing the visible appearance of fullness.